bayesways/bayes-sem/README.md

 and hierarchical priors on $\Sigma_u$ in notebook `src/8.1.2-NN-CFA-aug-hier.ipynb`

 * We run the IRT model with augmented likelihood and hierarchical priors on
+$\Sigma_u$ in notebook `src/8.3.1-IRT-CFA-aug-hier.ipynb` with the improvements of the stan model.

+* We run the IRT model with augmented likelihood and hierarchical priors on
 $\Sigma_u$ in notebook `src/8.2.1-IRT-CFA-aug-hier.ipynb`